realworldocaml/book/en/variables-and-functions.md

 You might not have thought of the second example as an ordinary function, but it very much is.
 Infix operators like `+` really only differ syntactically from other functions.
-In fact, if we put parenthesis around an infix operator, you can use it as an ordinary prefix function.
+In fact, if we put parentheses around an infix operator, you can use it as an ordinary prefix function.

 ```ocaml